- Accountability – We’re all tempted to push the limits. Make it a

 many people would drive the speed limit if there wasn’t the threat

-• Unconditional Love without Fear – One of the most effective ways
+of a ticket? - Unconditional Love without Fear – One of the most effective ways

 to keep your child safe is by having a relationship that welcomes